Claims Made vs. Occurrence Malpractice Insurance Policies: What’s the Difference?

 DrsCoverage medical malpractice insurance specialists

-Choosing the right malpractice insurance policy doesn’t need to be complicated.
+Choosing the right medical malpractice insurance policy doesn’t need to be complicated.
 Most options come down to two structures: claims-made and occurrence.
 The distinction lies in timing - specifically, whether coverage is triggered by when the incident happened or when the claim is filed.

 Claims Made Policies

-• Tail coverage is usually required when leaving a job, retiring, or switching policies since claims can pop up years later.
+cover claims made and reported while your policy is active.
+Tail coverage extends this protection after the claims made policy is no longer active, which is usually required when leaving a job, retiring, or switching policies since claims can pop up years later.

 graphic of claims made vs occurrence quick overview